fermyon/workshops/wasm-and-containers/workshop/01-spin-getting-started.md

 In this module, we'll explore how to building an application using [Spin](https://github.com/fermyon/spin), an open source developer tool for building and running serverless applications with WebAssembly.

-Spin uses Wasm because of its portability, sandbox'ed execution environment, and near-native speed.
+Spin uses Wasm because of its portability, sandboxed execution environment, and near-native speed.
 [More and more languages have support for WebAssembly](https://www.fermyon.com/wasm-languages/webassembly-language-support), so you should be able to use your favorite language to build your first serverless application with Wasm.
 In this workshop, we've provided sample code for Rust, TypeScript, Go, and Python.

 > **Note**
 > This document assumes you have followed [the setup steps](./00-setup.md) and have an environment configured with all the prerequisites.